 While the example used here is purposefully small, the impact of suboptimal parameters can be substantial, especially on larger databases.
 The difference, in extreme cases, can be between seconds and hours for the fast and slow cases.

 You can examine sys.resource_stats to determine whether the resource for a given test uses more or less resources than another test.
-When comparing data, separate tests by enough time that they are not grouped together in the same 5-minute time window in the sys.resource_stats view.
-Furthermore, note that the goal of the exercise is to minimize total resources used, not to minimize the peak resources per se.
-Generally, optimizing a piece of code for latency will also reduce resource consumption.
-Make sure that the changes considered in any application are actually needed and do not negatively impact the customer experience for anyone using an application when using query hints.
+When comparing data, separate tests by enough time that they are not grouped in the same 5-minute time window in the sys.resource_stats view.
+The goal of the exercise is to minimize total resources used, not to minimize the peak resources.
+Generally, optimizing a piece of code for latency also reduces resource consumption.
+Make sure that the changes considered in any application are needed and do not negatively impact the customer experience for anyone using an application when using query hints.

 SQL Database now provides a library to assist with sharding.
 For more information, see Elastic Database client library overview.